shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

 ### USING THE CLI
 1. Open a terminal window
-2. Copy the use case behaviors to the deployed gateway so they are available for use
+2. Copy the use case behaviors to the deployed controller so they are available for use
     ```bash
     cd ~/projects/rsp-sw-toolkit-gw/examples/use-cases/retail/
     cp DevkitRetailBehavior*.json ~/deploy/rsp-sw-toolkit-gw/config/behaviors/
     ```
-3. Connect to the gateway's command line interface and execute the following series of commands.
+3. Connect to the controller's command line interface and execute the following series of commands.
     ```bash
-    ssh -p5222 gwconsole@localhost
+    ssh -p5222 console@localhost
-    password: gwconsole
+    password: console

     #-- stop the scheduler
-    rfid-gw> scheduler set.run.state INACTIVE
+    cli> scheduler set.run.state INACTIVE
     ------------------------------------------
     completed
     ------------------------------------------

     #-- unload the current inventory
-    rfid-gw> inventory unload
+    cli> inventory unload
     ------------------------------------------
     unload complete
     ------------------------------------------

     #-- load the cluster configuration
-    rfid-gw> clusters load.file ../../projects/rsp-sw-toolkit-gw/examples/use-cases/retail/DevkitRetailCluster.json
+    cli> clusters load.file ../../projects/rsp-sw-toolkit-gw/examples/use-cases/retail/DevkitRetailCluster.json
     ------------------------------------------
     completed
     ------------------------------------------

     #-- activate the scheduler in custom configuration mode
-    rfid-gw> scheduler set.run.state FROM_CONFIG
+    cli> scheduler set.run.state FROM_CONFIG
     ------------------------------------------
     completed
     ------------------------------------------

     #-- confirm the configuration is active
-    rfid-gw> scheduler show
+    cli> scheduler show
     ------------------------------------------
     runState: FROM_CONFIG
     ------------------------------------------